emmagraham/STAT540-UBC.github.io/subpages/announcements.md

       after_body: ../include/nothing.html
 ---

+### Update on lecture 14

+We have updated lecture 14 to the one Dr. Jones was using in the class.
+Cheers :)

 ### Update on lecture 11

 There was some confusion about the Type 1 vs Type 2 errors in the multiple testing lecture.
 We have added some clarification to that slide.
 See lecture 11, slide 12.